TUMI Hosts Global Launch Event in Singapore to Unveil Women’s Asra Collection and Announce Global Ambassador, Mun Ka Young

-Walking through the entrance, guests encountered a rotating showcase featuring a variety of Asra silhouettes framed by a backdrop of soft, curved flower and silk adorned arches inspired by the bag's design.
+Upon entering, guests encountered a rotating showcase featuring a variety of Asra silhouettes framed by a backdrop of soft, curved flower and silk-adorned arches inspired by the bag's design.
 Next, they were led into the "Marble Room", an architectural delight that paid homage to the Asra campaign and featured a floating Asra display in striking Cameo Rose.
-Nearly at their destination, guests traversed the mesmerizing "Asra Alley" with the collection displayed against a captivating video projection by visual artist Markus Kanzler.
+Guests then walked through the mesmerizing "Asra Alley", with the collection displayed against a captivating video projection by visual artist Markus Kanzler.
 Arriving in the dining room, guests took their seats at long tables positioned around the edge of the room.
 LED panels along the walls served as a canvas for the evening's expansive storytelling, celebrating the partnership between TUMI and Mun.

-After Sanz's official introduction of Mun, guests were treated to a bespoke menu conceptualized by renowned Art Director, Loic Serot in collaboration with Chef Bjoern Alexander Panek, formerly of two-Michelin-starred Hong Kong restaurant Octavium.
-Inspired by Mun, each of the five courses zoomed in on a defining moment in the actress's life – from her culturally diverse heritage as a Korean woman born in Germany to her musical talent, starring roles and her appointment as TUMI's newest ambassador.
-Specially created visual projections and live musical performances accompanied each course.
-The festivities continued under the stars with a "Discovering Asra" party on the rooftop, complete with a dazzling digital fireworks display, an electrifying performance by South Korean DJ Siena, cocktails by Singapore's award-winning Nutmeg & Clove, and an edible dessert art wall by Singaporean chef Janice Wong.
+After Sanz's official introduction of Mun, guests were treated to a bespoke menu conceptualized by renowned Art Director, Loic Serot in collaboration with Chef Bjoern Alexander, formerly of two-Michelin-starred restaurant Octavium.
+Inspired by Mun, each of the five courses zoomed in on a defining moment in her life – from her culturally diverse heritage as a Korean woman born in Germany to her musical talent, starring roles and appointment as TUMI's newest ambassador.
+Visual projections and a live musical performance accompanied the dinner.
+The festivities continued under the stars with the "Discovering Asra" party complete with dazzling digital fireworks, a performance by South Korean DJ Siena, cocktails by Singapore's Nutmeg & Clove, and an edible dessert wall by Singaporean chef Janice Wong.

 AdvertisementHashtag: #TUMI